Best of Thailand & Malaysia

 Day 17

-Kuala LumpurContinue south on a local bus to Kuala Lumpur (approximately 5 hours).
-This is a great opportunity to try and chat with the locals and maybe get some tips out of them for your next destination.
+Kuala LumpurContinue south to Kuala Lumpur on a private vehicle.
 Kuala Lumpur, the cosmopolitan capital of Malaysia, is affectionately known as KL and you'll almost always hear locals refer to it by its acronym.
 Communities of Indian, Chinese and ethnic Malay people mingle peacefully, allowing travellers to get the best of all three worlds.
 KL has grown from a sleepy little village to a skyscraper-lined multi-million-peopled metropolis.
 The city can seem vast, but the main focus is the traditional core of the old town (the former colonial centre), the luxury hotel and shopping mall district of the Golden Triangle, and bustling Chinatown and Little India.
 Follow your leader on an orientation walk near the hotel and in the evening follow the Bukit Bintang Walkway and see the Petronas Twin Towers lit at night.
 You’ll be incredibly spoilt with the breadth and quality of dining options on offer.
 From simple-street side fare that attracts queues of customers eager to try the latest dish said to be the best around, to seriously high-calibre, world-class cuisine.

 Meals: Breakfast -